 Section 6146 prohibits the plaintiff's attorney from collecting a contingent fee in excess of the statutory fee schedule.
-The maximum fee permitted by the statute is: 40 percent of the first \$50,000; 33.33 percent of the next \$50,000; 25 percent of the next \$500,000; and 15 percent of any amount over \$600,000. (§ 6146, subd. (a).)
-(If the recovery is over \$600,000, the easiest way to calculate the fee is to subtract \$600,000 from the recovery, take 15 percent of the remainder, and add \$161.667 (the fee on the first \$600.000).)
-The statutory fee schedule applies whether the recovery is by settlement, arbitration, or judgment, and whether the plaintiff is an adult, minor, or incompetent.
-(Ibid.)
+This section previously determined fees using a decreasing sliding scale.
+(See Stats.
+1987, ch.
+1498, § 2.)
+As amended by AB-35, section 2, this section ties the contingency fee limits to the stage of the representation.
+Thus, the maximum fee permitted by the statute is: 25 percent if recovery is pursuant to a settlement agreement and release of all claims by all the parties before a civil complaint or arbitration demand is filed; or 33 percent if recovery is pursuant to a settlement, arbitration, or judgment after a civil complaint or arbitration demand is filed. (§ 6146, subd. (a)(1), (2).)
+Where an action is arbitrated or tried in civil court, an attorney may move for a contingency fee exceeding 33 percent that the court will decide based on evidence of good cause. (§ 6146, subd. (a)(3).)
+The statutory fee schedule applies whether the recovery is by settlement, arbitration, or judgment, and whether the plaintiff is an adult, minor, or incompetent. (§ 6146, subd. (a).)
 The plaintiff's attorney's disbursements and costs must be deducted from the recovery before the fee schedule is applied. (§ 6146, subd. (c)(1).)
 "Rais[ing] the issue of the proper calculation of the attorney fee award . . . necessarily requires consideration of the effect of MICRA."
 (Romero v.
 Kaiser Foundation Health Plan, Inc. (Jan.
 19, 2018, B277499) 2018 WL 481564, at p.
 5 [nonpub. opn.].)